mjdoherty/rpi-k8s-ansible/README.md

 # rpi-k8s-ansible
 RaspberryPi Ansible Setup

+## Notes

+The version of raspian lite used for this kubernetes installation was 2019-09-26-raspbian-buster-lite.

+It has been tested using later versions of raspbian and the boot sequence hangs after usb setup - so some issues to triage.

 ## Raspberry Pi headless mode setup

-* Raspbian installed on SD cards
+* Raspbian installed on SD cards (see INSTALL.md)
 * Add empty ssh to root directory to allow ssh connectivity
 * Add wpa_supplicant.conf to /boot to configure wifi
 ```